opencoweb/coweb/docs/tutorial/shopping.rst

      * to get up to speed.
 A remote instance provides this widget with an
      * array of all the items in the data store.
      *
-     * @param rows Array of row objects to be inserted as items */ CoopItemFileWriteStore.prototype.onSetFullState = function(rows) {
+     * @param bgData Array of row objects to be inserted as items.
-        // stop listening to local insert events from the data store else
-        // we'll echo all of the insert back to others in the session!
-        // via our onLocalInsert callback
-        this._dsConnect(false, 'insert');
-        // add all rows to the data store as items dojo.forEach(rows, this.dataStore.newItem, this.dataStore);
-        // now resume listening for inserts
-        this._dsConnect(true, 'insert');
+     */
+    proto.onSetFullState = function(bgData) {
+        this.bgData = bgData;
+        this.buildList();
     };

-This callback unserializes the rows received from a remote :func:`onGetFullState` method.
-It adds all of the rows to the data store as items after ensuring its local :func:`onLocalInsert` callback is not inadvertently invoked for each item.
+Again, this callback is really simple - it keeps a reference to the delivered ``bgData`` array, then rebuilds the Data Grid.

 Checkpoint: Testing data store improvements
 ###########################################